dcavar/common_lisp_tutorial/README.md

 (C) 2020 by [Damir Cavar], ...

-This is a [Common Lisp] tutorial repo aiming at a CL interest group at [Indiana University at Bloomington].
+This is a [Common Lisp] language proficiency improvement and tutorial repo aiming at a [CL] interest group at [Indiana University at Bloomington].
 Feel free to use the code examples in a way compatible with the [Apache License Version 2.0] as specified in the accompanied LICENSE file.

 ## Tutorials